Broken Nose Compensation | Nose Injury Claims And Payouts

 How Much Compensation Can I Claim?

-• Special damages, which compensate for financial that result from your injuries.
+• Special damages, which compensate for financial losses that result from your injuries.
 We’ll examine this in greater detail later in the section.

 Compensation Table